Morais Guy

 Morais Valentine Guy is a Jamaican politician from the People's National Party.
 He is member of the Shadow Cabinet of Jamaica, and is Shadow Minister for Health.

-He has been a MP since 2002 having been elected on October 16, 2002 and has served continuously since then having contested 5 elections.
+He has been an MP since 2002 having been elected on October 16, 2002 and has served continuously since then having contested 5 elections.

 he previously served as a Cabinet Minister from 2012-2016 as Minister without Portfolio (Ministry of Transport, works & Housing with responsibility for Housing as well as the Island Traffic Authority.